LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 .. tip::
-   The `web_request->params` member method is a replacement for the `action_params` method in prior versions of Lasso for getting GET or POST parameters.
+   The `web_request->params` member method is a replacement for the `action_params` method in prior versions of Lasso for fetching GET or POST parameters.